lammps/lammps/doc/include-file-conventions.md

 A lot of code predates the application of the rules in this document and the rules themselves are a moving target.
 So there are going to be significant chunks of code that do not fully comply.
-This applies for example to the REAXFF, or the USER-ATC package.
+This applies for example to the REAXFF, or the ATC package.
 The LAMMPS developers are dedicated to make an effort to improve the compliance and welcome volunteers wanting to help with the process.